ahwayakchih/openshift-nodebb/README.markdown

 rhc cartridge add mongodb-2.4 -a nodebb
 ```

+Only one of them is needed, there is no point in adding both databases.

 ### 3. Add NodeBB repository

 This will change current working directory to the one used for NodeBB.